jonathanschimpf/Employee-Content-Management-System/README.md

 <p>&nbsp;<p>

-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
+Many developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as Content Management Systems.
-This command line application is useful for managing company's employees of all sizes using  using `Node,js`, `inquirer npm`, and `MySQL`.
+Many of these database interface types are powered by programming languages behind the scenes.
+This command line application is useful for managing a company database of any size through the use of `Node.js`, `inquirer npm`, and `MySQL`.
 A user can view their entire employee roster, view all departments, view all roles, add roles, add departments, add employees, and update existing employee roles.

 <p>&nbsp;<p>